abuech2s/nmeasim/Readme.md

 The simulator will check every `15s`, if this file is modified (based on MD5 hash).
 In case of changes, the configuration file is reloaded automatically.

 The variable `nroftrack` of `gps` will always be ignored.
 We expect, that we produce just GPS data for one object.
+The variable `nroftrack` of `radar` will always be ignored.
+There is a list of fixed positions of track objects.

 ## Changelog

+2020-06-13 : V1.0
+ - Initial version

 ## CopyRight